Beyond real blow-up: Masuda detours and complex holonomy: Conclusions on real Galerkin blow-up

-Unrelated to symmetry, invariance of the $z$-axis at infinity, $u=0$, and of the $w$-axis at infinity $v=0$, are caused by the Euler multipliers of our time regularizations $t_1,t_2$ at infinity.
-They generate invisible dynamics of $z,w$ on the invariant Riemann sphere at infinity.
+Unrelated to symmetry, invariance of the $z$-axis at infinity, $u\!=\!0$, and of the $w$-axis at infinity, $v\!=\!0$, is caused by the Euler multipliers of our time regularizations $t_1,t_2$ at blow-up.
+They generate invisible dynamics of $z,w$ within the projectively compactifying invariant Riemann sphere at infinity.
 By \eqref{ODEzG}, \eqref{ODEwG}, we obtain scalar cubic ODEs for $z,w$.
 We refer to \cite{FiedlerShilnikov, FiedlerYamaguti} for a detailed discussion of the global dynamics for generic polynomial ODEs on the Riemann sphere; see also figure \ref{fig14trees}.